 02-03-1927 Kenneth Anger – Born in Santa Monica, California.
-He is an American actor, filmmaker, and writer.
+He was an American actor, filmmaker, and writer.
 Working exclusively in short films, he has produced almost 40 works since 1937, nine of which have been grouped together as The Magick Lantern Cycle, and form the basis of Anger’s reputation as one of the most influential independent filmmakers in cinema history.
 His films merge surrealism, homoeroticism, and the occult.
 He is one of America’s first openly gay filmmakers.
+He died at a care facility in Yucca Valley, California on May 11, 2023, at the age of 96.

 02-03-1947 Dave Davies – Born in Fortis Green, London, England.
 He is an English singer, songwriter, and guitarist.
 He is best known as the lead guitarist and sometime lead singer for the English rock group The Kinks.
 In 2003, Rolling Stone Magazine ranked Davies number 91 in the list of the “100 Greatest Guitarists of All Time.”
 In 1996, Davies published an autobiography, Kink, in which he talked about his brief period of bisexuality in the late 1960s.
 He had a short-lived relationship with Long John Baldry and music producer Michael Aldred.